openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

 <blockquote>**[Andrew
         Wafaa: Fed up of FUD against Novell, SUSE](http://www.wafaa.eu/entry/fed-up-of-fud-against-novell-suse--opensuse-1-47.html)**
 >
-> tl;dr “ To all you doomsday FUD mongers about Novell/SUSE/openSUSE STFU & let us show
+> tl;dr â€“ To all you doomsday FUD mongers about Novell/SUSE/openSUSE STFU & let us show
       you what we can and will do!!
 >
 > For those living under a rock, yes Novell has agreed to be acquired.
 Welcome to the world